 Another use of TCP for DNS is zone transfers.
 Since whole zones are generally much larger than would fit in a single UDP message, it makes sense to perform these over TCP.

 TCP can also come into play when a server finds itself under attack.
 The server might send clients truncated responses as a way to determine whether or not the sources are spoofed.
 Clients that establish TCP connections can be whitelisted as non-spoofed sources.
 Additionally, the technique known as Response Rate Limiting (RRL) will occasionally send truncated responses so that legitimate clients have an opportunity to receive responses over TCP, whereas the attack traffic will not retry.

-For additional information on DNS-over-TCP please refer to RFC 7766.
+DNS-over-TCP is mandatory to implement in DNS software.
+For additional information please refer to RFC 7766.

-Use tools such as traceroute to explore the network path between your recursive server and the set of root servers.
-If you find something that doesn't make sense (such as routing through far away locations) ask your ISP if the routing can be adjusted.
+Use tools such as "traceroute" to explore the network path between your recursive server and the root servers your recursive name server is using.
+If you find something that doesn't make sense (such as routing through far away locations), ask your ISP if the routing can be adjusted.

 For more information on DNS quality of service measurements, the Réseaux IP Européens (RIPE) Atlas project monitors the quality of service of the root service with its DNSMON project.
 The latency of most servers as measured by hundreds of RIPE Atlas anchors is below 60ms.

 If there are no reasonably nearby root servers, then you could try to identify a nearby exchange point or data center where a root server could be located.
 Ask one or more of the root server operators if they would be willing to place a server there.
 Note, however, that if a location already has one root server, the operators usually won't want to place another one there.
 You can find operator contact information by visiting http://www.root-servers.org and locating the "Contact Email" buttons in the Root Servers section at the bottom of the page.